Peter Gordon (chef)

 Peter Gordon ONZM (born 1963) is a New Zealand chef, who has had restaurants in London, Auckland, New York, Istanbul and Wellington.

 Early life

-Gordon was born in Whanganui in the coastal Manawatū.
-Gordon's father is Bruce Gordon.
+Gordon was born in Whanganui.
+His father is Bruce Gordon.
 Gordon is of Ngāti Kahungunu and Ngāi Tahu descent.

 Education

 After moving to Melbourne in 1981, completing a four-year cookery apprenticeship and working as a chef in various restaurants, his spirit of adventure and culinary curiosity led him to travel through Asia for a year from Indonesia through to India.
 This experience was to become a major influence on his culinary style, which is now called fusion.